Search engine optimization (SEO) gets a bad reputation as being one of the hardest parts of marketing to succeed in.

 #4: Update Older Content and Republish

-If you have blog posts on your website already, you don’t necessarily need to be writing brand new content on a regular basis.
+If you have blog posts on your website already, you don’t necessarily need to write brand new content on a regular basis.
 What about that post from a year ago that did kind of well but it’s pageviews are going lower and lower each month?

-Instead of leaving it in blog post purgatory bring it back to the front lines.
+Instead of leaving it in blog post purgatory, bring it back to the front lines.

 #5: Prioritize Your Content